-For the past number of years due to reasons beyond my control, sadly embroidery was put on the backburner, but recently I received a call from my sister in law asking me to make some items for a small craft market.
+For the past number of years due to reasons beyond my control, sadly embroidery was put on the backburner, but recently I received a call from my sister-in-law asking me to make some items for a small craft market.

 Out came all the fabric, and now to decide what to make?
 The list of ideas is endless but the first things she asked me to make are book covers for small notebooks.
 In the past, these have sold really well at the craft market.
 I am also planning to make peg bags and shopping bags.

 This has got me going again but not without a few difficulties.
-You see, I am what one would describe as “Tech hesitant”.
+You see, I am what one would describe as a “Tech hesitant”.

 Laugh at my ineptitude with all things technical.